jz48/IS601TeamDJ/git.md

     forked repository, and then raise a pull request to the original repository.
 If the repository has been updated by others, we could also pull the changes to the local repository easily.

+    We can check the status of the git by using git status, which shows us the workspace of the git.
+We can also use git rm to
+    remove files from the remote repository and remove command to remove branches.

 * Repository - A repository to store the files and git history
 * Clone – A git clone is a git command that allows a user to clone a repository into a new directory that which they choose